-Pressure washing is the key step in preparing your home for painting.
+If you plan on painting your home, one of the most important steps is to pressure wash a house.
+Pressure washing is the key step in preparing your home for new paint.
+It is the most effective way to ensure that you have a good foundation prior to painting.
 If you don’t clean the dirt from a wall then the likelihood that any paint coating you apply will be worn out sooner than it needs to.
 Pressure washing removes dust, mildew, chalk, and old paint utilizing highly pressurized water.
 A few of these washers are electric, while others use gas as their fuel.
 Below are tips on how to pressure wash your house before painting.

 High Pressure Rinse to Remove Debris

 Before you start the deep cleaning process, you’ll need to spray off any huge, free debris and wet the whole surface.
-Utilize a high-pressure tip that is sufficiently solid to separate dirt and debris, however less pressure that you damage your siding.
+Utilize a high-pressure tip that is sufficiently solid to remove dirt and debris, however less pressure that you damage your siding.
 By and large, this will be your green tip or your yellow tip.
 Red tips (0-degree) are amazingly concentrated and ought not to be utilized for siding.
 Red tips can extremely damage your siding.
 When you locate a satisfactory pressure and separation, remember it for step three.
 You will use a similar measure of pressure once more.
-Make sure to cover all spots that you will be painting, and make an effort not to miss any areas.
+Make sure to cover every square inch that you will be painting, and make an effort not to miss any areas in this first step.
 If you do miss a spot, you will be able to tell.

 Low-Pressure use of appropriate detergents

 Utilizing a low-pressure tip, for example, a 4.0 size tip or a 40-degree white tip, utilize the detergent utilizing your detergent container or a different bucket of detergent.
-Some pressure washers may incorporate a tip usually designed for detergents that might be marked “cleanser.”
+A pressure washer may incorporate a tip usually designed for detergents that might be marked “cleanser.”
 Using the cleanser tip, equitably spray the water and detergent mixture in an upward sweeping way.
 This will help to distribute the solution uniformly.
-Ensure you’re utilizing an eco-friendly detergent having a neutral pH, as it will be less harming to your siding and encompassing plants.
+Make sure you’re utilizing an eco-friendly detergent having a neutral pH, as it will be less harming to your siding and encompassing plants.